tresinformal/drakkar/fairytale.md

 Once upon a time there was a dragon and a toothfairy.

-They were both horses in disguise!
+They were both horses in disguise (can you imagine?)!

 They drank a lot of beer and flew into the sun